How to start your own Jelly

 The venue host: Gavin Eddy

-of The Old Church School in Frome, Somerset, on why he is delighted to host regular Jelly in his coworking space:
+Home Working Style Gavin Eddy Old Church Schoolof The Old Church School in Frome, Somerset, on why hosting a regular Jelly in a coworking space is a good idea:

-1. It gets home workers through our doors who might then be interested in using our workspace and meeting rooms on a more regular basis
+1. It gets home workers through the doors who might then be interested in using the workspace and meeting rooms on a more regular basis.

-2. It provides a buzz to the building on days when we might not otherwise be at capacity
+2. It provides a buzz to the building on days when it might not otherwise be at capacity.

-4. It enables us to engage with potential users of our workspace about how to improve our offer
+4. It enables engagement with potential users of the workspace about how to improve the offering.

-5. It raises our profile in the local community and enables us to give something back which is aligned to our core business
+5. It raises the coworking space’s profile in the local community and enables it to give something back which is aligned to their core business.

 6. And finally because